 Besides good genetics, your guppies require quality food to thrive and live a longer life.
 I wrote a detailed article about guppy food here, please read this article.

 Guppy fish will eat almost anything you give them.
 You can feed them with commercial as well home-made food.
 It is important to feed them a variety of food.

 If you choose to feed commercial food, choose a reputed brand.
-You can find a wide range of guppy food in pet stores or online such as veggie pallets, spirulina tablets, freeze dried brine shrimp, frozen bloodworms and freeze dried tubifex worms.
+You can find a wide range of guppy food in pet stores or online such as veggie pallets, spirulina tablets, freeze-dried brine shrimp, frozen bloodworms and freeze dried tubifex worms.

 If you prefer to prepare your fish food at home, make sure you give your guppy fish the necessary vitamins and minerals.
-Guppies love fresh as well cocked vegetables such as cucumber, spinach, carrots, green beans and others.
+Guppies love fresh as well cooked vegetables such as cucumber, spinach, carrots, green beans and others.